adamaveray/codeformat/README.md

 ## Default Usage

-1. Install the package with `npm i -D @averay/codeformat`
+1. Install the package with `bun i -D @averay/codeformat`

 2. Symlink the static configuration files to the project root: